eltobito/devart-template/project_posts/2014-03-28-Nice-mistake.md

-Well sometime you do a mistake and il end up in something nice
+Well sometime you do a mistake and it end up in something nice

 ![Oups](../project_images/erreur1.png?raw=true "Mistake")